Wayanad Literature Festival

 Wayanad Literature Festival (WLF) is an Indian literary festival.
 It is organized every alternate December at Dwaraka village of Manathavady taluk in the Wayanad district, Kerala since 2022.
 It is conducted by the Wayanad Literary Foundation.
-The festival is directed by Vinod Jose and curatored by Dr Joseph K Job, VH Nishad and Leena Gita Reghunath.
+The festival is directed by Vinod Jose and curated by Dr Joseph K Job, VH Nishad and Leena Gita Reghunath.
 Two editions of this festivals have been completed till December 2024.
-WLF, according to The New York Times and many media houses, is regarded India's largest rurally-held literature festival.
+WLF, according to The New York Times and many media houses, is regarded India's largest rurally held literature festival.
 The recurring theme of the festival is Resilience, Expression, and Representation.
 The logo of the festival captures the ubiquitous wetland bird crane flying with a book on its long bill.
 The iconic Thamarassery mountain pass to the Western Ghats takes the shape of the bird's neck and body.

 Editions

 2022

 The first edition in 2022 was inaugurated by Pinarayi Vijayan, Chief Minister of Kerala with Rahul Gandhi, Member of Lok Sabha from Wayanad.
 In the 2022 edition, over 100 authors were part of the festival, including Arundhati Roy, K. Satchidanandan, KR Meera, and many others, which saw a footfall of over 40,000 people.